 Tools Needed:

-Creating the scalloped frame
+Creating the Scalloped Frame

 Print out the single page numbered PDF template on US Letter size paper (8.5 in x 11 in).
-Lay them out horizontally in number order 1-4.
-Tape and cut out your scalloped template.
+Lay them out horizontally in numbered order 1-4.
 Here is also the full sized version of the PDF template.
+Tape and cut out your paper scalloped template.
+Once you have your template ready to go, trace it onto a 1×4 board (I’m using white oak wood) and cut it out.
+I used my Dewalt Jig Saw to cut around the entire border, giving it the scalloped edge.

 Next, I sanded around the entire scalloped border to smooth out the rough edges.
 These drum sander drill bits came in handy for sanding all of the curved edges.
 They can be used with any power drill.
 And of course, I did a thorough sand on all 4 bench pieces with my Dewalt Orbital Sander.

-Constructing the Bench
+Construct the Bench Cushion Frame

 Upholstering the Bench Seat

 Lay your Poly-Fil Extra Loft Batting around the entire bench seat, pull taut and use your Cordless Electric Staple Gun to attach the batting to the bench underside.
+I used two layers of batting on my bench.

 Lay out your Kilim rug centered on the bench.
 I used my laser measuring tool to create a straight line around each side of the bench so I could cut the fabric evenly.